designly1/nextjs-form-to-gmail/README.md

+# Simple Next.JS Form to Email Using React-Hook-Form and Gmail

 If there's one thing in front-end development that I hate the most, that would be forms.
 Forms are the worst!
 Form validation is a very important part of gathering user data as we want to make sure we get the data in the format we expect.
 Otherwise, bad things often happen!

 I chose [Next.JS](https://nextjs.org/) as our framework for this demo because I use it for just about everything.
 Next.JS is a layer on top of [ReactJS](https://reactjs.org/), a full-stack framework created by Facebook that uses Javascript for both front- and back-end code.